 What to See and Do

 Osa Peninsula, home to Corcovado National Park.
-Despite a certain level of press over the years, the peninsula’s remoteness leads most travelers to substitute easier-to-reach rain forests and jungles.
+Despite a certain level of press over the years, the peninsula’s remoteness leads most travelers to substitute easier-to-reach rainforests and jungles.
 Although you’re likely to see a scarlet macaw in one of those other locations, on the Osa Peninsula you might see a tree full of them.
-The abundance of wildlife among majestic old-growth trees makes the payoff well worth it.
+The abundance of wildlife among majestic old-growth forest makes the payoff well worth it.

 Travelers often overlook the Turrialba region, but there are plenty of good reasons to make it a priority: